 In addition to its 150+ cellar doors, an escape to the Hunter Valley could involve everything from horse riding through some of Australia’s oldest vines to picnics in the picturesque countryside.
 There’s also the option of hot-air ballooning, paint-and-sip sessions, Segway tours, wellness retreats and much more besides.

-Whether you’re a teetotaller or a wine buff, a couple looking for romance, a group of hens in party mode, or a family looking for an escape to the country, we’ve got you covered with our list of the best things to do in the Hunter Valley.
+Whether you’re a teetotaller or a wine buff, a couple looking for romance, a group of hens in party mode, or a family looking for an escape to the country, we’ve got you covered with our list of the 25 best things to do in the Hunter Valley.

+The view from above as the horizon is smudged in a burnt orange hue is spectacular and watching the pre-dawn light paint the landscape is a quiet kind of thrill.
 Balloon Aloft, Beyond Ballooning and Hunter Valley Ballooning all set off at sunrise.
-Plump for the Balloon Aloft experience, including breakfast and bubbles at Petersen House Winery, and make the experience even more memorable by popping the question.
+Plump for the Balloon Aloft experience, which includes breakfast and bubbles at Petersen House Winery, one of the unmissable Hunter Valley wineries.

 Lying on a red-checked blanket in a field threaded with vines is about as romantic as it gets.
 You can ask Miss Mays Picnics to put together a luxuriously styled spread with one of the Hunter Valley wineries it partners with.

 You can also forage for ingredients yourself on the Hunter Valley chocolate and cheese trail and at foodie pit stops such as Lovedale Smokehouse Gourmet Pantry and the Hunter Valley Smelly Deli.
 Pukara Estate Pokolbin, Binnorie Dairy Cheese and Tinkler Fresh Seasonal Produce also rank as some of the best places to pick up provisions.